tbensky/NeuralNetworks/README.md

 Here, each neuron has the following internals:

 * `desc` a description.
 This is for convenience and is a text string like `I0` meaning the first neuron in the input layer.

+* `z` is the neuron's input, which is the weighted sum of all activations from the previous layer, into this neuron.

 * `a` is the neuron's activation, of $a=f(z)$, where $f$ is the activation function (sigmoid, ReLU, etc).